CCIW.net

 Ideas for Reform

-Our Commitment: We recognize the critical role that legislators and the administration play in shaping a benefits system that is both sustainable and just.
+We recognize the critical role that legislators and the administration play in shaping a benefits system that is both sustainable and just.
 Our group is committed to working in partnership with lawmakers and other key stakeholders to craft pragmatic, forward-looking reforms that preserve access for injured workers while ensuring long-term fiscal stability.
 Through constructive dialogue and shared problem-solving, we aim to support legislative efforts that strengthen the program’s integrity, promote transparency, and reflect the evolving realities of California’s workforce and economy.